JacksonAllan/Verstable/README.md

 <picture><img src="./header.svg" alt="Fastmap"></picture>

-**Fastmap** is a generic hash table intended to bring the speed and memory efficiency of state-of-the-art C++ hash tables such as Abseil and Boost to C.
+**Fastmap** is a generic hash table intended to bring the speed and memory efficiency of state-of-the-art C++ hash tables such as Abseil, Boost, and Bytell to C.

 Its features include: